 If you are reading this letter, you likely know someone who is experiencing depression.
 I know firsthand how painful feelings of depression can be.
 I also know that it is possible to recover and flourish.

-I graduated with my Ph.D. over 15 years ago, but there are some things that are not easily forgotten.
+I graduated with my Ph.D. nearly 20 years ago, but there are some things that are not easily forgotten.
 Instead of taking midterms during my first semester of graduate school, I was in the hospital due to a severe bout of depression.
 It was one of the more difficult times in my life.
 I thought my graduate school career was going to be over before it started.
 As I am currently a full professor with tenure, that was clearly not the case.

 As you know, someone who is experiencing depression is not at fault for how they feel and they are likely trying harder than anyone realizes to overcome their feelings of depression.
 You also likely know that feelings of depression can often be overcome; however, it is possible that the person experiencing depression does not realize that others see depression in this manner.